idimitriadis0/TranslateOnLinux/docs/index.md

 - Other writing editors and writing aids (EN): [ProWritingAid](https://prowritingaid.com/), [Hemingway App](http://www.hemingwayapp.com/)
 - Other online proofreading tools (EN) include [GrammarChecker](https://grammarchecker.net/) and [GrammarLookup](https://www.grammarlookup.com/)
 - [Ludwig.guru](https://ludwig.guru/) (EN) is a linguistic search engine and contextualized translator.
+- [Writefull](https://writefullapp.com/) (EN) is an app that gives feedback on your writing by checking your text against databases of correct language (also offers translations from any language into English).
+It is available as a cross-platform desktop application and as a Chrome extension.
+-
 Note: [PerfectIt](http://www.intelligentediting.com/) (EN) (paid) cannot be installed with Wine (as tested), it needs to be used in a Windows VM.

 ## QA tools